justinjest/python-essentials/lessons/05Data Cleaning and Validation .md

 **Explanation:**

 `dropna()` removes any row that contains a `None` (missing) value.
+This can remove quite a lot of data, especially if you have a lot of columns.

 `fillna()` is used to replace missing values.
 In this case, the `Age` column's missing values are replaced with 0, and the `Score` column's missing values are filled with the mean of the existing scores.
+This can cause issues if the values you are replacing become outliers.

 ## 5.2 Data Transformation